 - if the cyst is causing pain or discomfort

-- whether the cyst is infected
+- whether or not the cyst is infected

 A cyst can appear as a bump on your skin.
 It may also feel like a small lump if it’s growing just under your skin.

 Cysts usually grow slowly and have a smooth surface.
 They can be tiny or very large.
 Most cysts aren’t painful.
 They usually don’t cause problems unless they’re:

 - very large